 The Company's objectives when managing capital are to safeguard its ability to continue as a going concern to realise its investment in the Beetaloo exploration permits.
 The company manages the components of shareholders' equity and its cash as capital and adjusts components in response to the Company's business objectives and the economic climate.
 To maintain or adjust its capital structure, the Company may issue new common shares or debt instruments or borrow money or acquire or convey interests in other assets.
 The Company does not anticipate the payment of dividends in the foreseeable future.
 The Company is dependent upon its 98.1 % Parent Company for continued funding.

 12. Accounts payable and accrued expenses

 As at 31 December

-2017 2016
+2018 2017

 \$'000 \$'000

-Trade payables 9 10
+Trade payables 8 9

-Accruals 236 218
+Trade payables Accruals 214 236

-245 228
+222 245

 13. Related party loans